MicrosoftDocs/dynamics-365-project-operations/articles/project-management/dev-copy-project.md

 ### Input parameters
 There are three input parameters:

-1.  **ReplaceNamedResources / ClearTeamsAndAssignments** - Only set either of
+- **ReplaceNamedResources / ClearTeamsAndAssignments** - Only set one of the options.
+Don't set both.
-    the 2 options and not both.

-    -   **{"ClearTeamsAndAssignments":true}:** The default behavior for Project for the Web and will remove all assignments and team members.
+    - **{"ClearTeamsAndAssignments":true}** - The default behavior for Project for the Web which removes all assignments and team members.

-    -   **{"ReplaceNamedResources":true}**: The default behavior for Project Operations, and will replace any named resources with generic resources.
+    - **{"ReplaceNamedResources":true}** - The default behavior for Project Operations which replaces any named resources with generic resources.

-2.  **SourceProject** – Entity Reference of the source project to copy from, this cannot be null.
+- **SourceProject** – Entity Reference of the source project to copy from, this can't be null.

-3.  **Target** – Entity Reference of the target project to copy to, this cannot be null.
+- **Target** – Entity Reference of the target project to copy to, this can't be null.

 | Parameter                | Type             | Values         |
 |--------------------------|------------------|----------------|